 Rethymno is considered one of the most beautiful cities in Crete.
 Located between Chania and Heraklion, it’s very close to magnificent beaches and natural landscapes.

-This romantic city with a relaxing atmosphere boasts picturesque alleyways, a stunning mix of architecture and history, cultural influences, and styles ranging from Venetian to Ottoman empire.
+This romantic city with a relaxing atmosphere boasts picturesque alleyways, a stunning mix of architecture, history and cultural influences in styles ranging from Venetian to Ottoman Empire.

 Old Town of Rethymno

 Featuring bright Venetian mansions, charming courtyards, historic churches, minareted mosques, elaborate fountains, and ornate doorframes; the Old Town is worth a visit any time of year- where you can explore a place that’s filled with rich history, friendly locals, and a delightful range of places to eat.

 Discover History & Landmarks

 – A walk around the Old Town of Rethymnon allows visitors the chance to view the magnificent Venetian Architecture, that was mostly built by the Venetians in the 16th century.
 Strolling around the picturesque alleys of Rethymnon, you can admire the imposing Venetian buildings with their distinct style.